A short description of the second seminar of the FPClimate course. The first seminar has its own blog post.

 Lecture (slides, source) by Prof. Cezar Ionescu

-- (Prof. Ionescu very sadly passed away after severe illness in October 2024.)
+about Vulnerability Modelling with Functional Programming and Dependent Types - (Prof. Ionescu very sadly passed away after severe illness in October 2024.)

-- Category theory is an extensible language for precisely formulating mathematical theories (concepts, models, etc.).
+Background: Algebra of Programming (the book, by Richard Bird and Ooge de Moor) - Category theory is an extensible language for precisely formulating mathematical theories (concepts, models, etc.).

 - One such extension is particularly well-suited for formulating functional programs.